Top 25 Most Common Scrap Metals

 Sheet Aluminum

-Keep a magnet handy so you can catch if you have this metal or something else.
-Used in everything from appliances to siding in your home, this metal can indeed be found anywhere.
-Famous for its lightweight and resilience to the elements it’s used in every industry from automotive to household to medical.
+Keep a magnet handy to catch if you have this metal or something else.
+This metal can be found anywhere in your home, from appliances to siding.
+Famous for its lightweight and resilience to the elements, it’s used in every industry from automotive to household to medical.

 Learn More